-- 1. All students must wear winter boots and snow pants when snow is on the ground during the winter months. - 2.
+All students must wear winter boots and snow pants during the winter months.
+Students are expected to wear winter boots, regardless of daily weather conditions, due to muddy playground facilities.
+We suggest students keep an old pair of shoes at school for the times when they forget their boots.
 Students will stay on the blacktop if they do not have boots or snow pants.